lowrycode/coin_tower_topple/README.md

 - Invalid user inputs are managed effectively with supportive prompts stating how to input data in the correct format

 ## 4. **Efficient Procedures:**
-- Processes, including AI training, run efficiently to minimize wait times.
+- Processes, including AI training, run efficiently to minimise wait times.

 # Current Features